 As a career coach, my goal is to help you see the opportunities for change that you might not have thought about.
 Or, maybe you did think about it and didn’t believe it could make a difference.
 But it can.
 YOU can.
 My goal is to help you learn new methods and new ways of looking at things so you can acquire the awesome power to change your own work life!

-With his 1995 book, Emotional Intelligence, Daniel Goleman brought the power of workplace emotions into the mainstream.
-If you google the words “emotional intelligence” you’ll find different ideas about the exact definition.
-But I’m not too concerned about the scholarly take on it for our purposes.
+With his 1995 book, Emotional Intelligence, Daniel Goleman brought the concept of workplace emotions (and just how much they affect our work lives) into the mainstream.
+If you google “emotional intelligence” you’ll find different ideas about the exact definition.
+But I’m not concerned about the scholarly take on it for our purposes.

 Here on Work To The Wise, we’re instead going to stick to the core basics of emotional intelligence.
 How an awareness of your own feelings — and the feelings of people around you — can help change the way you respond to things.
-Especially as it affects you in the workplace.
+And how people respond to you, a very valuable job change tool.

-By learning how to observe, identify, and work with emotions, you can actually change the way a job feels.
-And you can avoid a lot of unnecessary drama and automatic emotional triggers that serve no real purpose.
-Other than to provide a reality show that’s more entertaining than helpful.
+By learning how to observe, identify, and work with emotions (and people), you can actually change the way a job feels.
+And you can avoid a lot of unnecessary drama and automatic emotional triggers that serve no real purpose, except as a workplace reality show that does nothing to help you.